-Announcing our 2nd annual Summer Scholar Writing Competition!
-Win a scholarship to join our sharks and rays research course!
+Announcing a new Winter Scholarship Competition!
+Win a scholarship to join our sharks and rays research course this coming January!

-The deadline for submission is April 2.
-Winners will be announced by April 9.
-The course runs from June 17-23, 2018.
-All food (with the exception of one inexpensive "dinner out"), housing, research activities, and transportation are included in the tuition for the course once students arrive at the R/V Garvin.
+The deadline for submission is October 1, 2018.
+Winners will be announced by October 15.
+The course runs from January 3-9, 2019.
+All food (with the exception of one inexpensive "dinner out"), housing, research activities, and transportation are included in tuition for the course once students arrive at R/V Garvin.

 Get started on your submission here!
-We hope to see you in the field this summer!
+We hope to see you in the field this winter!!

 Hear from us!
 Sign up for our newsletter to hear about what is happening at Field School as well as upcoming offers and specials.